ta2ozg/rust-lxc/README.md

 # rust-lxc

-`rust-lxc` is a binding and managing LXC written in Rust.
-This project provides an API to manage LXC containers using `liblxc`, leveraging FFI to call `liblxc` functions from Rust.
+`rust-lxc` is a Rust bindings for LXC.

 ## Why Rust Bindings for liblxc?

-LXC is a powerful container technology that allows us to create lightweight virtual machines on Linux.
-However, there wasn't a direct Rust API to interact with LXC.
-This project provides bindings for `liblxc` in Rust, allowing us to manage containers and integrate LXC functionality within Rust projects.
+LXC is the well-known and heavily tested low-level Linux container runtime.
+It is in active development since 2008 and has proven itself in critical production environments world-wide.
+Some of its core contributors are the same people that helped to implement various well-known containerization features inside the Linux kernel.

-By combining Rust's memory safety, concurrency features and `liblxc`, we can efficiently and securely manage LXC containers.
+This package implements Rust bindings for the LXC C API (`liblxc`).

 ## Features